 TGax Editor: Change the paragraph below of this subclause as follows (#CID 7913, 9992):

-If the Cascade Indication subfield of the Common Info field(#8020) is 1, then a subsequent Trigger frame as defined in 27.7 (TWT operation) and in 27.14.2 (Power save with UORA) follows the current Trigger frame.
-Otherwise the Cascade Indication subfield is 0.
+The Cascade Indication subfield of the Common Info field(#8020) is set to 1 to indicate that a subsequent Trigger frame is scheduled for transmission as defined in 27.7.2 (Individual TWT agreements), 27.7.3.2 (Rules for TWT scheduling AP), and in 27.14.2 (Power save with UORA), .
+Otherwise the Cascade Indication subfield is set to 0. (#7913, 9992)

 The CS Required subfield of the Common Info field is set to 1 to indicate that the STAs identified in the User Info fields are required to use ED to sense the medium and to consider the medium state and the NAV in determining whether or not to respond.
 The CS Required subfield is set to 0 to indicate that the STAs identified in the User Info fields are not required to consider the medium state or the NAV in determining whether or not to respond.
 See 27.5.2.3 (STA behavior for UL MU operation) and 27.5.2.4 (UL MU CS mechanism) for details.